ronakmehtav/springbootIdeas/Plan.md

 # Design Plan.
-For this project we wish to test A web application Development with **SpringBoot + Thymeleaf** as Server side Engine and **React** taking over as the client side framework.
+For this project we wish to test A web application Development with **SpringBoot + Thymeleaf** as Server side Engine and **React** or some other frontend framework taking over as the client side framework.

 ## Items I would like to try:-
 1. Using Client side React to hydrate data generated from the server side SpringBoot.